 You’ll find that you spent more in some places and not as much as you thought you would in others.
 Make the proper adjustments for next month and move on.

-Sticking to a budget is hard.
+Now you know the basics of how to make a budget, but for many people, sticking to a budget is the hard part.
 Some people love crunching the data from month to month, but frankly, some people will never want to do this.

 Online tools like Mint certainly help to make the process easier for you, but it’s still a tedious process to categorize last month’s items and make projections for the next month.